 Now we were ready to focus on the surface.
 To install the 4 legs, we flipped the Karlby counter upside down.
 We measured carefully, installing two legs on either end, then two evenly spaced in the middle.
 This left us with three perfect spaces for three little chairs for three children to sit.

 We flipped the countertop with the legs attached back over and centered it on the wall about the ledger board.
 We got 2.5-inch screws — this was important.

 We got under the counter and screwed the screws up through the ledger board and into the bottom of the homework station.
-This was essential to not mark the top of the counter.
+We did this to avoid screwing into the top of the counter.